Cortegada Island

-Cortegada is an almost tidal island (it is possible to go walking when the lowest tides happen, but a small amount of water flow does not disappear) in a coastal inlet near Pontevedra in Galicia, Spain.
+Cortegada is an almost tidal island (it is possible to walk there at the lowest tides, but a small amount of water always remains) in a coastal inlet near Pontevedra in Galicia, Spain.
 It is part of the Atlantic Islands of Galicia National Park.

 Location

 Cortegada island is part of an archipelago that includes the Malveiras Islands or Briñas Islands, Cies, Ons, and Salvora, and—the largest and the most populated one—A Illa de Arousa.
 Cortegada, due to its location near the mouth of the river Ulla, is sheltered from the wind within an estuary named "ría de Arousa".
 This and its topography give it environmental conditions more favourable to hydrophilic woodland than the other islands of the National Park.

 The island is connected to the mainland via a tidal causeway, a trackway 189 metres wide covered at high tide and revealed at low tide.
 A track was built on the sandbar and it has stabilized a breeding ground for clams as a commercial clam hatchery.
 The tides in the area change quickly, and can be dangerous for pedestrians on the causeway.